© 2019 All rights Reserved.Robson & Robson, P.C.

 “Paying for Daniel Webster: Legal and Ethical Consideration in Advancement of Fees in Criminal Proceedings,” Academy of Legal Studies in Business, Richmond, VA: August 2010.

-“Internet Ticket Exchanges: The Last, Great ‘Non-Regulated’ Securities Market…Maybe,” Northeast Legal Studies in Business, Ithaca, NY: 2010.
+“Internet Ticket Exchanges: The Last, Great ‘Non-Regulated’ Securities Market…Maybe,” Annual Meeting of the Northeast Legal Academy of Legal Studies in Business, Ithaca, NY: 2010.

 “Breaking Out of the Box: An Exercise in Extra Cubicle Thinking,” Academy of Business Education, Fort Lauderdale, FL: 2009.